joaop06/language-interpreter/README.md

 # Interpreter

-`Interpreter` is a lightweight and efficient Node.js library for managing predefined message files in multiple languages, simplifying the translation process for multilingual applications.
-It provides dynamic language resolution, support for various file formats, and automatic fallback handling, making it an ideal tool for localization workflows.
+`Interpreter` is a lightweight and efficient Node.js library for managing predefined message files in multiple languages, simplifying the process of translating multilingual applications.
+It offers dynamic language resolution based on predefined message files in JSON format, making it an ideal tool for localization workflows.

 ---